isaac0yen/dart_calculator/README.md

 A simple command-line calculator application written in Dart.

-The aim of this project is to wor extensively with Dart's features, including classes, methods, and unit testing.
+The aim of this project is to work extensively with Dart's features, including classes, methods, and unit testing.

 ## Project Structure